 Didi's teaching style is specifically geared towards creating “communities of practice,” working groups of closely-connected people with common goals.
 If you are committed to creating a world that works, and are ready to learn a new way of seeing landscapes, water, and people, then you are the right person to attend.

-Participants will come together on Zoom Video Conferencing for four interactive online classes, 12:00 - 1:30pm EST Mondays and Wednesdays (EST--New York USA) for two weeks in September.
+Participants will come together on Zoom Video Conferencing for these interactive online classes.
 All of the classes will be recorded and made available to course participants.
-(Please note that this is a discussion-based participatory course, and topics may shift or expand somewhat)
+(Please note that this is a discussion-based participatory course, and topics may shift or expand somewhat.)

 *If these dates or times don't work for you, please complete this online form, as we will be offering a second course if this one fills up, as well as additional courses on related topics.
 If you have any questions, please email Didi (firstname.lastname@example.org) and Alex (email@example.com).